sriharivishnu/AWS_Notes/CLF-C01/S07_Databases.md

 - Secure, highly scalable & highly available
 - DAX is only used for and is integrated with DynamoDB (while ElastiCache can be used for other databases)

+**DynamoDB - Global Tables**

+- Make a DynamoDB table accessible with low latency in multiple-regions
+- 2-way replication across regions
+- Could read/write in any region - Active-Active replication

 #### Redshift